catalyst-cloud/catalystcloud-ansible/README.md

 The `cookbooks` directory provides code examples that demonstrate how to perform common operation with Ansible, such as loops, dict lookups, etc.

-All other directories are named after specific services provided by the Catalyst Cloud and illustrate how to use them via Ansible.
+All other directories are named after specific services provided by Catalyst Cloud and illustrate how to use them via Ansible.